SimoneMacci0/UR-robots-simulation/README.md

 # UR-robots-simulation
-ROS2 package containing all the necessary files (launch, urdf and yaml files) to spawn a simple Webots simulation with two UR5 robots playing together.
+ROS2 package containing all the necessary files (launch, urdf and yaml files) to spawn a simple Webots simulation with two UR5 robots playing catch together.

 You only need to implement the control of the two arms, by modifying the content of the ur_controller.py script.